 2. The Grammar of Graphics

 Grammar is a set of tools for describing the hidden structure of sequences of words.
 Just as there is a grammar of language, so there is a grammar of graphics.
 The grammar of language distinguishes words and sequences as adjectives, nouns, pronouns, propositions, adverbs, and so on, based on the roles and functions words and sequences have in the context of sentences and paragraphs.
-Similarly, the grammar of graphics distinguishes different peices of a data visualisation according to their functional components.
+Similarly, the grammar of graphics distinguishes different pieces of a data visualisation according to their functional components.

 A book, The Grammar of Graphics, was written by the statistician Leland Wilkinson in 2005.
 The book represents a highly formalized approach to understanding what goes into producing a data visualisation, providing terms and ideas for helping researchers distinguish between different component parts of a visualisation.
 The components of the grammar of graphics that Wilkinson identifies include: